1. Why use this guide?

 - Scottish Archive of Print and Publishing History Records (SAPPHIRE)

+The National Archives may also hold records relevant to your research - try searching for keywords such as 'newspaper'.
 You can also find whole newspapers, newspaper articles and cuttings which have been inserted into The National Archives' records.
 These have not always been catalogued, but it is possible to discover them by accident.